tbowar/christmaslist/README.md

 # christmaslist

-christmaslist reads a comm delimetd list of names in the following format for each line:
+christmaslist reads a comm delimited list of names in the following format for each line:
 <name>, <name to avoid matching with>, <second name to avoid matching with>

 There may be as many lines as needed for the group, minimum 3 lines.